Kleinian Group Attractor

 Transformation 1

-Set the Based On property to one of the following transformations:
+To use a Mobius transformation, set the Based On property to one of the following transformations:

 • Mobius Transformation - Elliptic